 There are also a number of 50-hour modules available for Continuing Professional Development (CPD).
 There are no entry requirements for these modules and you may register and commence studying immediately.

-Once you register for a short course, you will receive a letter of registration and a pack containing all the materials you need (e.g. learning notes, readings and textbooks).
+Once you register for an individual module, you will receive a letter of registration and a pack containing all the materials you need (e.g. learning notes, readings and textbooks).
 Access to the VLE is limited for 50-hour modules.

 If you successfully complete the assessment we will send you a Certificate of Achievement, which notes the number of study hours required for the course.